anywhichway/lmdb-query/README.md

 FROM PERSON, ADDRESS WHERE PERSON.id = ADDRESS.personId  AND id="person1" AND name IS NOT NULL AND age = 30
 ```

+See also:

+[LMDB Cluster](https://github.com/anywhichway/lmdb-cluster) - A clustered version of LMDB that supports a REST API with sockets planned.

+[LMDB IndexedDB](https://github.com/anywhichway/lmdb-indexeddb) - An IndexedDB wrapper for LMDB that supports the full IndexedDB API.

 # Installation

 ```javascript